 The island of Hawaii has five national parks.
 All right, more like one national park, two national historical parks, one national historic site and one national historic trail.
 But that’s still a very cool tally of National Park Service (NPS)-managed sites for one island.
-Especially when you consider that one of the sites – you’ll know which one after reading below – encompasses 520 square miles of 4,028 square-mile island of Hawaii and is still growing.
+Especially when you consider that one of the sites encompasses more than 520 square miles of 4,028 square-mile island of Hawaii.
 Each is unique in its scenic beauty, history, location and natural and manmade treasures.
 And if you can swing visiting all of them on your next island stay, your life will be that much more awesome for having done so.
 Trust us.

 Hawaii Volcanoes National Park

 The big park.
 The one with the most acreage: 333,086.
-The one with the most miles of hiking trails: 150.
+The one with the most miles of hiking trails.
 The only one that climbs from sea level to more than 13,000-feet, encompassing two volcanoes – Kilauea, one of the world’s most active volcanoes and Maunaloa, the world’s largest active subaerial volcano – and six of Earth’s climate zones along the way.
-The only national park in Hawaii still adding new land every day: thanks to Kilauea volcano, erupting continuously since 1983.
-And the only national park on the island celebrating its 100th anniversary this year (along with the National Park Service itself).
-Hawaii Volcanoes National Park is unique in all the world.
-A place of contrasting environments and landscapes that satisfies single-day guests, sure, but truly rewards multiday and return visitors seeking deeper exploration of its rugged lava fields, rainforest flora and fauna, lava tubes and craters, coastline meetings of lava and ocean, Hawaiian cultural sites, ash-covered deserts, and even alpine tundra.
+Hawaii Volcanoes National Park is a place of contrasting environments and landscapes that satisfies single-day guests, sure, but truly rewards multiday and return visitors seeking deeper exploration of its rugged lava fields, rainforest flora and fauna, lava tubes and craters, coastline meetings of lava rock and ocean, Hawaiian cultural sites, ash-covered deserts, and even alpine tundra.

 Not everyone does this, but should: • Get your hands dirty and restore the aina (land) by participating in Stewardship at the Summit voluntourism projects • Drive scenic Maunaloa Road to its 6,667-foot elevation lookout • See Puuloa Petroglyph Field’s Hawaiian lava etchings • Hike in the park’s Kahuku Unit, located about an hour’s drive south of the park’s main entrance

 Puuhonua o Honaunau National Historical Park